Consensys/doc.teku/docs/HowTo/Configure/Use-Configuration-File.md

 ## YAML specification

 The configuration file must be a valid YAML file composed of key/value pairs.
-Each key is the same as the corresponding command line option name without the leading dashes (`--`).
+Each key is the corresponding command line option name without the leading dashes (`--`).

-Values must conform to YAML specifications for string, numbers, arrays, and booleans.
-Specific differences between the command line and the TOML file format are:
+Values must conform to YAML specifications for strings, numbers, arrays, and booleans.
+Specific differences between the command line and the YAML file format are:

 * Comma-separated lists on the command line are string arrays in the YAML file.
-* Enclose file paths, hexadecimal numbers, URLs, and &lt;host:port&gt; values in quotes.
+* Enclose all string values (including but not limited to file paths, hexadecimal numbers, URLs) in quotes.

 !!!tip